 Cheaters Never Prosper: Subverted in one case where Mertle actually won a dog contest through cheating but relinquished the the trophy after the duo helped saved her pet (which was an experiment) from Gantu.
 Played straight in a later episode via a trivia contest.

 In the above episode, Stitch travels to the big city to participate in the dog show... and although he mostly keeps his destructive impulses with regards to large cities under control — the question of whether he can being one of the driving elements of the plot — he does eat someone's left shoe.

 In the episode "Remmy", Nani makes a sandwhich for Lilo.
 When she rejects it, Stitch then proceeds to eat it - and when Nani scolds him, he retrieves it — just like the cake scene in the original movie.

-Comic Book Time / Not Allowed to Grow Up: Several later episodes mention that it has been approximately three years or so since the experiment hunt began with Sparky, which would make the time since Stitch first landed in Hawaii only slightly longer - but it seems more for setting than anything: despite this, nothing of consequence changes in the characters's lives, and none of the younger characters (most notably Lilo, of course) show any visible signs of age.
+Comic Book Time: Several later episodes mention that it has been approximately three years or so since the experiment hunt began with Sparky, which would make the time since Stitch first landed in Hawaii only slightly longer - but it seems more for setting than anything: despite this, nothing of consequence changes in the characters' lives.

 Contrived Coincidence: The experiment that is a sentient virus just happened to end up in the very cereal box that Pleakley was eating from.